Old Guard Fife and Drum Corps: Performances

 As an official representative of the U.S. Army, the Corps averages over 500 performances annually.
 The Corps has entertained millions of people in major parades, pageants and historical celebrations throughout the United States; and has served America as a goodwill ambassador as far away as Europe, Australia and Canada.
 Major sporting events the Corps has performed at include NCAA bowl games, NBA games, NFL games (including Super Bowls), the Kentucky Derby, the Indianapolis 500, and the 1980 Winter Olympics in Lake Placid, New York.

 In support of the President of the United States, the Corps performs at armed forces arrival ceremonies for visiting dignitaries and heads of state at the White House, and has participated in every presidential inaugural parade since President John F. Kennedy's in 1961.
 The Corps also performed at the funeral of Kennedy.
 Today both men and women are members of the unit.

+They have also performed at the Royal Edinburgh Military Tattoo.

 Instruments

-The Corps personnel play fifes, bugles, and drums (snares and basses).
+The Corps personnel play fifes, bugles, snare drums, and bass drums.
 Obtaining the instruments posed a challenge, as only a few manufacturers produce historical instruments.
-A batch of 20 drums were produced in Basel, Switzerland, home to the Carnival of Basel, where a long tradition of marching drums and piccolo flutes is alive.
-Their fifes were built in Switzerland by Skip Healy of the Healy Flute Company, a professional musician and U.S. ex-pat.
+In 2012, a batch of 20 drums were produced in Basel, Switzerland, home to the Carnival of Basel, where a long tradition of marching drums and piccolo flutes is alive.
+In 2023, the Corps introduced a new set of drums manufactured by Loyal Drums in Fredericksburg, VA.
+The fifes were built in Switzerland by Skip Healy of the Healy Flute Company, a professional musician and U.S. ex-pat.